-Section 1, employing the empirical kernel map to embed our distance measure into a feature space.
+As this kernel may no longer be positive definite we use the method described in Section 1, employing the empirical kernel map to embed our distance measure into a feature space.
 Results of using our method to solve the problem of large diagonals is given in Table 1.
-The method provides, with the optimum choice of the free parameter, a reduction from a loss of $0.36 \pm 0.13$ with the original kernel to $0.13 \pm 0.07$ with p=0.6.
+In this, and subsequent tables, each algorithm tried is listed, together with the values of its hyperparameters and the resulting mean classification loss and its standard error.
+The method provides, with the optimum choice of the free parameter, a reduction from a loss of 0.36 ± 0.018 with the original kernel to 0.13 ± 0.001 with p = 0.6.
 Although we do not provide methods for choosing this free parameter, it is straight-forward to apply conventional techniques of model selection (such as cross validation) to achieve this goal.

-We also performed some further experiments which we will briefly discuss.
-To check that the result is a feature of kernel algorithms, and not something peculiar to SVMs, we also applied the same kernels to another algorithm, kernel 1-nearest neighbor.
-Using the original kernel matrix yields a loss of $0.43 \pm 0.06$ whereas the subpolynomial method again improves the results, using p=0.6 yields $0.22 \pm 0.08$ and p=0.3 (the optimum choice) yields $0.17 \pm 0.07$ .
+Next, to check that the result is a feature of kernel algorithms, and not something peculiar to SVMs, we also applied the same kernels to another algorithm, kernel 1-nearest neighbor.
+Using the original kernel matrix yields a loss of 0.43 ± 0.0085 whereas the subpolynomial method again improves the results, using p=0.6 yields 0.22 ± 0.0011 and p=0.3 (the optimum choice) yields 0.17 ± 0.001 .
 Finally, we tried some alternative proposals for reducing the large diagonal effect.
 We tried using Kernel PCA to extract features as a pre-processing to training an SVM.
 The intuition behind using this is that features contributing to the large diagonal effect may have low variance and would thus be removed by KPCA.
-KPCA did improve performance a little, but did not provide results as good as the subpolynomial method.
-The best result was found by extracting 15 features (from the kernel matrix of 50 examples) yielding a loss of $0.23 \pm 0.07$ .
+KPCA did improve performance a little, but still worse than the subpolynomial method.
+The best result was found by extracting 15 features (from the kernel matrix of 50 examples) yielding a loss of 0.23 ± 0.001 .